Jon Holmes: Early life

-Born in Stratford-upon-Avon, Holmes was raised in Nuneaton, Warwickshire.
-Holmes was adopted when he was aged one month.
+Born in Stratford-upon-Avon, Holmes was raised in Nuneaton, Warwickshire, having been adopted at one month old.
 He attended Canterbury Christ Church College, where he graduated with a joint degree in English with radio, film and television.
-He became involved with university radio station C4 Radio and also wrote, directed and performed in various student revue shows; he became a presenter on Canterbury's local radio station KMFM Canterbury (then CTFM).
+During his time there, he presented on the student radio station C4 Radio, wrote, directed and performed in student revue shows, and later became a presenter on Canterbury local radio station KMFM Canterbury (then CTFM).